Monday, 3 August 2015

 4. Add to the discussion

 Try to make sure your comment add something to the discussion - try to steer clear of generic comments.
-There are a few ways to do this:

 - If the blogger has left a lead to be discussed in the comments, answer the question.